vinceallenvince/MakerBotCustomProfiles/README.md

 ## MakerBot Custom Profiles

-The following images represent experiments using MakerBot custom profiles to print different versions of the same object.
+The MakerBot 3d prints below use [custom profiles](http://www.makerbot.com/support/makerware/documentation/advanced/) to render variations of the same object.
 You can access custom profiles in MakerWare by clicking Make -> Create Profile.
 Selecting a base profile will launch a text editor which will display tons of [Slicer Options](http://www.makerbot.com/support/makerware/documentation/slicer/) you can tweak.

 If you remove the roof and floor entirely, you can have fun with different interior patterns by simply adjusting the 'numberOfShells' and 'infillDensity'.
 See the settings below for examples.
 I used [Wood PLA](http://www.makergeeks.com/wo3dprfild3.html) to emphasize the 'grain' effects you get when playing with the numberOfShells.